DaanMatch/Administrivia/Onboarding-Fall2021/intro.md

 - Learn how DaanMatch operates
 - Discover some of the different administrative processes that will help you move quickly later on

-### Agenda
+### Meeting Agenda
-Intro to DaanMatch, broad mission and what we are specifically trying to do in the next 3-6 months Leadership team  2 min.s each - introductions and what brought them to DM Community agreements/channels of communication 5 min.s General onboarding
+- Intro to DaanMatch, broad mission and what we are specifically trying to do in the next 3-6 months
+- Leadership team  2 min.s each - introductions and what brought them to DM
+- Community agreements/channels of communication 5 min.s
+- General onboarding
-Successful Internship model 5 min.s (Ranjeet will attach doc in thread for all to comment) Then break out into specific teams to discuss projects (Kenneth, Patrick and Ranjeet/Cara) 10-15 min.s
+- Successful Internship model 5 min.s (Ranjeet will attach doc in thread for all to comment)
+- Then break out into specific teams to discuss projects (Kenneth, Patrick and Ranjeet/Cara) 10-15 min.s

 ## Comunity Agreements
 [Daanmatch community agreements](https://docs.google.com/document/d/1Nsei6d38hpcNUd_XusSXsexxaE7faU-5qtLmnCELAo4/edit#)